Tactics (game): Publication history

+improvement to be considered by many to be the first second-generation print wargame produced for the civilian market.

-Wargames before 1950 were usually just a set of rules — players were expected to provide their own miniature soldiers and create suitable terrain as a battleground.
-Charles S. Roberts believed there was a market for an entirely self-contained wargame that would include a map and "soldiers" in the form of cardboard counters, as well as rules and a box to hold everything.
-He designed a game that was similar to other wargames published in England and elsewhere over the previous half-century, albeit not for the mass market.
-This game became Tactics, which Roberts self-published out of his house in 1952, using the name "The Avalon Game Company", later changed to "Avalon Hill".
-It eventually became the first commercially successful board wargame, although for the first six years, Roberts sold the game on a mail order basis from his home in Catonsville (outside Baltimore), selling 2,000 copies and barely breaking even.
+It was a revolutionary design in many ways, that Roberts recalled confounded new players more accustomed to rules like chess and checkers.
+This game became Tactics, which Roberts self-published out of his house in 1954, using the name "The Avalon Game Company", later changed to "Avalon Hill".
+It eventually became the first commercially successful board wargame.
+For the first six years, Roberts sold the game on a mail order basis from his home in Catonsville, outside Baltimore, selling 2,000 copies and barely breaking even.

 In 1958, Roberts replaced Tactics with a revised game titled Tactics II.
 The rules were nearly identical, with only slight changes made to the map and counters.
-Avalon Hill produced an updated edition of Tactics II in 1961, then discontinued production in 1972 due to rising costs.
-The following year, Tactics II was redesigned with less costly components, and sold as a loss-leader, being a "gateway" game that Avalon Hill hoped would lead new players into the hobby.
+In 1961, Avalon Hill produced an updated edition of Tactics II.
+In 1972, production was discontinued due to rising costs.
+In 1973, Tactics II was redesigned with less costly components, and sold as a loss-leader, being a "gateway" game that Avalon Hill hoped would lead new players into the hobby.

-In 1983, Avalon Hill released a 25th anniversary edition of the original Tactics, although with a new and different map.
+In 1983, Avalon Hill released a 25th anniversary edition of the original Tactics, with a new and different map.